yyu233/StudyNote/Linux/Makefile.md

 ```
 A target can be executable, object file, and **action**.

+Tab for each line of receipe to distinguish receipe from other lines.

 Make carries out the receipe on prerequisite to create or update the target.

 Simple Makefile